amandeepsingh9999/neoVim-nvChad/README.md

 # NvChad
 This is the thing which we will be using to modify our normal neovim user interface .
 #### How to achieve this ??
-you just simple need to run a command before that we will be creating a backup if you have any previous configurating for your neovim
+you just simple need to run a command before that we will be creating a backup if you have any previous configurating for your neovim:
 `mv ~/.config/nvim ~/.config/nvimBackup
 rm -rf ~/.local/share/nvim`
 Now the main command we need to run